A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy: Discussion

 \subsection{Quasi-periodic modulation candidate}

-Looking at Fig.~\ref{fig:discoveryPDSs} and \ref{fig:3BestChandraLC}, it is tempting to classify the modulation as a QPO, or a quasi-periodic outflow \citep[QPOut, see][]{Pasham2024}.
-The modulation seems to be present throughout 2020, as shown by the phase-folded light curve in Fig.~\ref{fig:2020ChandraEfold}.
-With the available data, we cannot test the presence of quasi-periodicity in the absorption column density, a signature of QPOut.
-Therefore, we will only discuss the QPO scenario.
-Although \src\ has been observed multiple times by both \chandra\ and \xmm, most observations do not last long enough to appreciate modulation on the timescales of 10--20\,ks.
+Looking at Fig.~\ref{fig:3BestChandraLC} and Fig.~\ref{fig:discoveryPDSs}, it is tempting to classify the modulation as a QPO.
+The modulation seems to be present throughout 2020, as shown by the phase-folded light curve in Fig.~\ref{fig:2020ChandraEfold} and the light curves of ObsIDs 22930, 23361, 24853, and 24854 shown in Appendix~\ref{appendix:timing}.
+Although \src\ has been observed multiple times by both \chandra\ and \xmm, most observations do not last long enough to appreciate a modulation on the timescales of 20--30\,ks.
 Even in the best dataset (C1), we only detect a few cycles of the putative modulation, which is not enough for a firm detection.
-Therefore, we will not discuss more complicated models\footnote{For a list of possible models explaining QPOs in AGNs, see e.g. Table~1 of \cite{Pasham2024}.}.
+Therefore, we will limit our discussion to a simple scenario\footnote{For a list of possible, more complicated models explaining QPOs in AGNs, see e.g. Table~1 of \cite{Pasham2024}.}.
+Given the uncertainties on the timescale of the modulation, in this section we will consider a frequency range of $33-50$\,\textmu Hz, which corresponds to the aforementioned 20--30\,ks range.

-Assuming that the $\simeq3.3\E{-5}$\,Hz QPO is linked with a fundamental frequency at the innermost stable circular orbit (ISCO), the QPO is either related to the Keplerian orbital frequency $\nu_\phi$, the vertical epicyclic frequency $\nu_\theta$, or the Lense-Thirring frequency $\nu_\mathrm{LT}$.
-The three frequencies can be linked to the mass $M_\mathrm{BH}$, the radius of the ISCO $R_\mathrm{ISCO}$, and the dimensionless spin parameter $a_*$ of \src\ \citep[see equations derived by][]{Kato1990}.
-Considering a mass $\sim10^{6.3}\solarM$ \citep{Liu2021}, only Lense-Thirring can produce such a modulation.
-However, in this scenario it would be hard to reconcile the mass of the BH with the observed frequency of the modulation, compared to other SMBHs.
-By looking at Figure~5 of \cite{Yan2024}, \src\ frequency of $\simeq3.3\E{-5}$\,Hz would be extremely low for a SMBH with a mass $\sim10^{6.3}\solarM$.
+If the variability is indeed caused by a QPO, its centroid frequency can be associated with a fundamental frequency of the accretion disk at the innermost stable circular orbit (ISCO), that is the minimal radius at which stable circular motion is still possible \citep[see e.g.][]{Jefremov2015}.
+In this case, the QPO is either related to the Keplerian orbital frequency $\nu_\phi$, the vertical epicyclic frequency $\nu_\theta$, or the Lense-Thirring frequency $\nu_\mathrm{LT}$ of the matter falling onto the SMBH \citep[see e.g.][]{Stella1998,Stella1999}.
+The three frequencies can be linked to the mass $M_\mathrm{BH}$, the radius of the ISCO $R_\mathrm{ISCO}$, and the dimensionless spin parameter $a_*$ of \src\ using the expressions derived by \cite{Kato1990}: